nicoledicochea/codewar-solutions/README.md

 ## Lessons Learned:

-Lots of amazing ways to solve JS problems!
+Lots of amazing ways to solve JS problems.